EO-DataHub/eodh-training/README.md

     ```bash
     git push origin your-feature-branch-name
     ```
 7. **Create a Pull Request**: Navigate to the original repository and click on the "New Pull Request" button.
 Select your branch and provide a descriptive title and description for your pull request.
+One of the repository owners will review the pull request and will decide on whether to accept it.

 Alternatively you can edit the Jupyter Notebooks that you want to submit in JupyterHub, then upload them to your forked repository and generate the Pull Request from there.